www3838438/nomad/website/source/docs/service-discovery/index.html.md

 Note that in order to use Consul with Nomad, you will need to configure and install Consul on your nodes alongside Nomad, or schedule it as a system job.
-Nomad does not currently run Consul for you.
+Nomad does not run Consul for you.

 ## Configuration

+By default Nomad will attempt to use a local Consul agent if one is available.
+Most users should not need to manually configure Nomad to use Consul.
-To enable Consul integration, please see the
+Please see the
-[Nomad agent Consul integration](/docs/agent/configuration/consul.html) configuration.
+[Nomad agent Consul integration](/docs/agent/configuration/consul.html) documentation for configuration options.

 ## Service Definition Syntax